-Voters also approved raising the Snohomish County sales and use tax by 1/10 1 percent to fund a new emergency radio system that will replace the aging and increasingly unreliable system currently in use.
+Voters also approved raising the Snohomish County sales and use tax by 1/10th of 1 percent to fund a new emergency radio system that will replace the aging and increasingly unreliable system currently in use.
 The proposal passed with more than 54 percent of the vote.

 And the election signaled the end of an era in the 32nd Legislative District, as 17-year incumbent State Sen. Maralyn Chase failed to win re-election, pulling just 32 percent of the vote in her contest with challenger Jesse Saloman, a Shoreline City Councilmember.

 There will also be a new face in the 32nd District Position 2 seat, as Lauren Davis was elected to fill the vacancy left by the retirement of 32nd District Rep. Ruth Kagi.

 Davis, a Democrat, easily beat out opponent Frank Deisler, drawing 68 percent of the vote.
 Davis will join fellow Democrat Cindy Ryu, who retained her Position 1 seat over challenger Dio Boucsieguez with 69 percent of the vote.

 The complete list of certified election results is available on the Snohomish County Auditor’s web page.